alexeygrigorev/hands-on-mlops-workshop/README.md

 * Part 5: Monitoring

-This is stripped-down version of
+This is a stripped-down version of
 [MLOps Zoomcamp](https://github.com/DataTalksClub/mlops-zoomcamp)